 I’ve been to many play parties, facilitated a few, and most recently had the privilege to host play parties in communities where connection is more valued than sexual acts.
 For years I’ve used Reid Mihalko’s Safe Sex Elevator Speech.
 I found it really effective for vetting people who take care of their sexual health, have clarity about their own desires and limits, and who are part of a culture of de-shaming STDs.
 I’m incredibly grateful for this tool.

-As I enter communities where people are building tribe over years and desiring long term connections more than short term oxytocin rushes, I’ve expanded the “safer sex elevator speech.”
-It has become 7 things to share when creating an intimate interaction in community.
+As I enter communities where people are building chosen family over years and desiring long term connections more than short term oxytocin rushes, I’ve expanded the “safer sex elevator speech.”
+It has become 8 things to share when creating an intimate connection in community.
 And for those of you who are wondering what is a play party, the definition just got bigger!
 Often a play party is a space people come to explore sexual desires and connections.
 There are usually some guidelines, bowls of condoms, gloves, lube, dental dams, and washable surfaces.
 It’s a place to experiment with voicing your desires and expanding what could be possible.
 For some people, it’s a powerful place to explore who you are meant to be erotically without having to navigate long term relationship skills.
 For some people shifting the focus to connection (which may or may not include sex) can feel more aligned.
 If that’s you, then this list is for you!
-I’ve co-created this with my partner ZigZag Panther Peery-Wolf.
+It has been evolving from a collaboration with ZigZag Panther Peery-Wolf.

 - Are you in an altered or distressed state in this moment?
 Are you clear and present to make aligned choices in this moment?
 Consider if you are using substances that may impact your choices.
 Also consider if you are in a life transition, perhaps ending a relationship or just moved or lost a loved one or simply didn’t get much sleep last night.
 Look and see if this is the moment to make a clear choice about connection.
 If so, is there something you would like to name about your state of mind that would be valuable for the other person to know before connecting?
 For example, you might share that you had a recent break up and you’re still grieving and would like to connect with gentleness and a slow pace.